yamcs/yamcs/docs/server-manual/mdb/algorithm-definitions.rst

 The abstract class :javadoc:`org.yamcs.algorithms.AbstractAlgorithmExecutor` offers some helper methods and can be used as base class for implementation of such algorithm.

-If the algorithm is used for data decoding, it has to implement the :javadoc:`org.yamcs.xtceproc.DataDecoder` interface instead (see below).
+If the algorithm is used for data decoding, it has to implement the :javadoc:`org.yamcs.mdb.DataDecoder` interface instead (see below).

 Command verifier algorithms